 Progressive web applications (PWA) have been the hot thing for a few years now.
-With headless eCommerce gaining popularity, almost every frontend framework throws around the fact that they’re a PWA, assuming that you know why that’s a good thing.
+With headless eCommerce gaining popularity (check out our articles about the benefits of going headless, pros and cons of headless commerce, headless Shopify and going headless with BigCommerce), almost every frontend framework throws around the fact that they’re a PWA, assuming that you know why that’s a good thing.
 PWA are great, but the reasons why are a bit more involved, and we want to unpack them.

 In a nutshell, progressive web applications are regular applications that use service workers, manifests and progressive elements to create a native app-like experience.

 If you get the idea but don’t understand why it’s a significant or valuable architecture, then read on.

 These days, every device has a browser.
 The browser developers have done the heavy lifting to get their product working on every type of phone, laptop, desktop, tablet, and all the various operating systems that power these devices.